ProvableHQ/leo/documentation/cli/query.md

 #### `--transmissions`

-Queries the transactions in the memory pool.
+Queries the transmissions in the memory pool.

 #### `--network <NETWORK>`